Photo by Gentl & Hyers/Shakti Himalaya

 For some avid trekkers, “luxury” means not having to set up a tent and campsite at the end of a long day in the wilderness.
 These people seek out the networks of simple, serviceable huts scattered across mountain ranges, forests, and rolling countrysides all over the world.

 Other hikers prefer their backcountry comforts to be more traditionally luxurious but still want the challenge of a multi-day route.
-As a result, a number of extravagant trekking experiences have cropped up that beg the question, “If your spacious, multi-room ‘hut’ has a wall of windows, high-thread-count bed linens, a gourmet chef, and an outdoor hot tub, can it really be considered a hut?”
+As a result, a number of extravagant hut-to-hut trekking experiences have cropped up that beg the question, “If your spacious, multi-room ‘hut’ has a wall of windows, high-thread-count bed linens, a gourmet chef, and an outdoor hot tub, can it really be considered a hut?”
 Perhaps not, but “hotel-to-hotel hike” doesn’t quite have the same ring to it.

-Lodge-to-lodge, chalet-to-chalet—whatever you want to call them, the following trips will get your feet moving every day and let you unwind in plush surroundings with an excellent glass of wine every evening.
+Lodge-to-lodge, chalet-to-chalet—whatever you want to call them, the following hut-to-hut hikes will get your feet moving every day and let you unwind in plush surroundings with an excellent glass of wine every evening.
 Of course, five-star opulence isn’t always possible in places as remote as these, but having an ultra-comfortable place to lay your head and someone else organizing everything—logistics, luggage transfers, and maybe even a quick van transfer or two—leaves you with the luxury of simply focusing on the natural world around you.

 (All listed prices are based on double occupancy.)